muwerk/Research-mupplets/README.md

 #### Notes

 * ⚠️ While the documentation says that the player works from 3.3 to 5V, the amplifier does not seem to work with less than 5V.
 It is unclear what voltage is generated for player's TX line.
 I had no problems connecting to 3.3V logic, but this is not documented as being safe.
+* The mupplet uses non-blocking asynchronous serial read and write.
+Each command messages is separated automatically and asynchronously by 120ms from the closed following messages to prevent confusing the mp3 player.
+* ⚠️ The player sometimes sends completely undocumented messages (MQTT topic `xmessage`).
+Do not rely too much on a deterministic message protocol.

 ##### MP3 files on SD-Card